 I have one in the garden, and it's such a treat to eat from the canes directly, though one always pays a price in thorns.

-I very much wanted to paint a jewel-like small piece, bijou in character, which would appeal to bidders, so I painted 'Rubus I'.
+I very much wanted to paint a jewel-like small piece which would appeal to bidders, so I painted 'Rubus I'.

 There were 600 visitors to the exhibition at the Bisihop's Palace, Hereford, and 1200 bids.
 The auction raised over £12 000.
-I was very happy to learn that my painting sold for the highest amount at the auction - terrific for St Michael's.
+(I was very happy to learn that my painting sold for the highest amount at the auction - which is terrific for St Michael's.)

 Society of Botanical Artists' 2017 exhibition